Ru942/Ru942/README.md

 # 💫 About Me

-💚 Passionate Software Developer from India

-💻 Frontend Developer | Android Developer | .NET MAUI Developer
+- 💻 Frontend Developer passionate about creating responsive and modern websites.
+- 📱 Android Developer with experience in Kotlin and Java.
+- ⚙️ Experienced in .NET MAUI mobile application development.

-🌱 Currently Learning
+- 🌱 Currently learning **React.js**, **Node.js**, and **Full Stack Development**.

-- JavaScript ES6+
-- React.js
-- Node.js
-- Full Stack Development

-🎯 Goal

-Build high-quality web and mobile applications that solve real-world problems.
+- 🎯 Goal: Build scalable web and mobile applications.

 ---